- What you need to know first about dietary supplements

 As you consider ancient treatments, remember that most herbs, plants, and other methods were used in traditional medicine systems to reduce symptoms or make the person feel better.
 This was helpful to people who were likely to recover anyway.
 Still, it was understood that death was a possible outcome of most serious illnesses.
 It’s safe to say that science and technology have helped us better understand the causes of illness today than anyone did centuries ago.
 Now, most people whose families once used these traditional healing methods prefer to be treated with modern medicine, if there’s a proven treatment available.

 The “It can’t hurt to take supplements along with my regular medicines” myth

 Many people assume that dietary supplements are always safe to take along with prescription drugs.
 This is not true.
 For example, certain botanicals can block or speed up the body’s absorption of some prescription drugs.
 This can cause the person to have too much or too little of the prescribed drug in their bloodstream.
 Most drug companies and producers of herbal supplements do not research possible drug interactions, so the risks of taking supplements with other drugs are largely unknown.

 Talk with your health care team about any supplements you are taking or wish to take.
 Your doctor or pharmacist can tell you about any known interactions with medicines you may be taking.
 Keep in mind that with new drugs and supplements, interactions may not be known.

-Because of the way dietary supplements are regulated, the FDA cannot check every claim made about a supplement.
+Because of the way dietary supplements are regulated, the FDA (US Food and Drug Administration) cannot check every claim made about a supplement.
 And, safety is up to the manufacturer.
-The FDA is only allowed to step in if they are aware of a problem.
+The FDA is allowed to step in only if they are aware of a problem.
 This is discussed in more detail below.